 Send us a note…

-DMI is located in downtown Norwich, Vermont.
-Our office is at the corner of Beaver Meadow Rd and Main St, just after Dan & Whit’s and the Norwich Inn.
+Our office is located in downtown Norwich, Vermont.
+We are at the corner of Beaver Meadow Rd and Main St, just after Dan & Whit’s and the Norwich Inn.
 We are in the 2nd floor of the gray house there.
 Please come on up!

 From Burlington/Montpelier and Sunapee/Concord NH:

 Take I-89 towards Norwich (south if coming from Burlington or Montpelier, north if coming from Sunapee or Concord).
 Take the exit for I-91S toward Brattleboro/White River.
 Stay left at the fork and follow signs to merge onto I-91N toward White River Junction.
 Take Exit 13 toward Route 5/Norwich.
 After 0.2 miles, turn left onto Route 10A West/Main St. Go another 0.7 miles and then look for us on the left once you reach the town center.

 Take I-91 North to Exit 13.
 Follow signs for Rout 5/Norwich, then turn left onto Route 10A West/Main St. Continue through town about 0.7 miles.
 DMI is on the left just after the Norwich Inn.

 Our office is easily accessible on the Advance Transit bus system.
 From Hanover, take the Brown Line to the Tracy Hall stop in Norwich.
 From there, walk a short distance up Main St to Beaver Meadow Rd on the left.
 Our office is there on the corner.